errata-ai/vale.sh/content/en/docs/topics/packages/index.md

 !.github/styles/config/vocabularies/Base
 ```

-The above example ignores the entire `.github/styles/` folder *except* for
+The above example ignores the entire `.github/styles/` folder _except_ for
 `.github/styles/config/vocabularies/Base` (which we want to track changes for).
-The rules to ignore subfolders are written in pairs because Git disregards
-skip-level unignore rules.
-Any unignored item should have its parent folder
-unignored as well.

 [1]: /hub/write-good/
 [2]: /hub/hugo/